markusyeo/Kingroon-KP3S-Marlin/Readme.md

 - [3dmakerengineering](https://www.3dmakerengineering.com/blogs/3d-printing/pid-tuning-marlin-firmware)
 - [Teaching Tech Github](https://teachingtechyt.github.io/calibration.html#intro)

+## My current config
+- Stock, no ABL
+- Will update as I go and create branches

 ---
 # **USE IT AT YOUR OWN RISK**
 ## I am not responsible for any 3D printer converted into a glorified paper weight!
 ---

 ## Compilation Instructions
+# **This is if you need to modify and recompile your firmware**

 ### Expert: